Gexi0619/claire-radel-fans/content/releases/someones-gonna-love-you/index.md

 RECAP of #Saturday!!!
 This is an original song that will be on my EP!
 I can’t wait, stay tuned 💕😊

+### Piano - August 2, 2018

+{{< facebookvideoh userid="ClareRadelMusic" id="1106306019522392" >}}

+This song is honestly my favorite since it’s so personal!!
+Here’s a #piano version of my #original #song “Someone’s Gonna #Love You” I can’t wait for you to hear the finished cut off my #first #EP coming to you soon!!!

 ### Debut EP Release Party - Semptember 15, 2018

 video [link](https://www.facebook.com/ClaireRadelMusic/videos/237702323578936/) here (time = 4min 30s)